-Setting Impeller Clearance
+Setting Impeller Clearance (New Parts): Replacement of the Stuffing Box Cover (210), Bearing Housing (223), Adapter (218), Shaft (226) and or Outboard Bearing (228) may necessitate readjustment of the running clearance (0.015" - 0.025") between the impeller blades and Stuffing Box Cover.

-- Replacement of the Stuffing Box Cover (210), Bearing Housing (223), Adapter (218), Shaft (226) and or Outboard Bearing (228) may necessitate readjustment of the running clearance (0.020' 0.025") between the impeller blades and Stuffing Box Cover. - Resetting of the impeller clearance can be done with the drive unit disassembled from the casing.
-Move shaft assembly forward until the outboard bearing snap ring without shim is snugly against the face of the bearing housing.
+Resetting of the impeller clearance can be done with the drive unit disassembled from the casing.
+Gently tap the shaft assembly forward until the bearing cartridge touches the face of the bearing housing.
 Measure the protrusion of the shaft beyond the Stuffing Box Cover (0.000" - 1.000" depth micrometer is preferred measurement tool).
-Whatever amount this measurement exceeds 0.020" will be the total amount of shims to be installed between the bearing snap ring and the face of the bearing housing.
+Whatever amount this measurement exceeds 0.020" will be the total amount of shims to be installed between the bearing cartridge and the rear face of the bearing housing.